astrosaeed/gnn/README.md

 ## How to run the system?

 To run the system, first make sure the Segway-based robot is operating and localized perfectly.
 The segway-based repository instructions is [here](https://github.com/astrosaeed/bwi/tree/temp).

+### Preprocessing parameters update

 Then, make sure that the parameters in

 ```
-~/catkin_ws/src/gnn/src/config.py
+~/catkin_ws/src/gnn/launch/main.launch
 ```

-file are all updated.
+file, including imaging frequency and the map name are all updated.

 ### Branch check